ShrRa/interpython_hpc/_episodes/25-resource-monitoring-sequential.md

  ~~~
  {: .output}

+This code simulates gravitational lensing by computing how much light bends when passing near massive objects.
+It first defines key physical constants, then creates two grids: one for object masses (in solar masses) and one for impact parameters (the distance of closest approach).
+For every combination of mass and impact parameter, it calculates the deflection angle using the gravitational lensing formula and stores the results in a 2D array.
+The code measures and prints the runtime to highlight sequential execution speed, saves the computed data for reuse, and finally generates a log-scaled color plot showing how deflection varies with mass and distance, which is stored as an image for visualization.

 ### Job Monitoring and Profiling

 We would also want to monitor the resources for the job when we run the job, so we can decide if we allocated the right amount of resources for the job type.
 For this we will need to create a shell file which logs the CPU and Memory resource usage every five seconds.
 We can create that file using the code below